Denis McDonald

-Denis McDonald is an Irish lawyer who has been a Judge of the High Court since April 2018.
-He was previously a barrister with a speciality in commercial law.
+Denis McDonald is an Irish judge and lawyer who has served as a Judge of the Court of Appeal since November 2024.
+He previously served as a Judge of the High Court from 2018 to 2024.
+He also previously practised as a barrister with a speciality in commercial law.
 He was the chair of the Irish Takeover Panel between 2010 and 2018.

 Early life

 McDonald attended Trinity College Dublin, where he graduated with a law degree in 1984.
 He received a Barrister-at-Law degree from the King's Inns in 1986.

 Legal career

 He was called to the Bar in July 1986 and became a senior counsel in October 2000.
 His practice was focused on commercial law.

 He has represented Smart Telecom, Bank of America, Allied Irish Banks, Royal Dutch Shell, and Paddy McKillen.
 He was involved in several insolvency proceedings during the 1990s, including of the Irish Press, business interests of Larry Goodman and Windmill Lane Studios.
 He appeared for the administrators of businesses of Seán Quinn in the 2010s.
 He has acted at the Valuation Tribunal.

 He appeared in the High Court for the Mahon Tribunal against The Irish Times and Bertie Ahern.
 He also appeared in court for the Smithwick Tribunal.

 He was the lead counsel for the Competition Authority's case against the Beef Industry Development Society in the Irish courts and the European Court of Justice.
 The case was important in European Union competition law for determining "by object" restrictions in cartels.
 He acted for Ireland regarding the EU illegal State aid case against Apple in Ireland.

 He represented Brian Curtin in impeachment proceedings before the Oireachtas and the Attorney General of Ireland in a case surrounding defamation proceedings being taken by two of the Birmingham Six.

 He became the chairperson of the Irish Takeover Panel in October 2010.
 He was reappointed again in 2016.

 He became a Bencher of the King's Inns in 2017.